 UChicago-Sussex IJRA Scholars will receive:

-(2) Selection of virtual training workshops, including:
+(2) Selection of research training workshops, including:

 - Introduction to academic research skills